AdonisLafayette/SnapShat/replit.md

 1. **In-Memory Storage**: Data lost on server restart (friends, submissions, cookies)
 2. **Single Session**: Only one automation can run at a time
 3. **Cookie Persistence**: Cookies only persist during app runtime
-4. **VNC Security**: VNC server bound to localhost only for security

 ## Future Enhancements